joelagnel/joelfernandes.org/_posts/2026-08-01-turning-the-temperature-up-on-softmax.md

 **T approaching infinity.** Now every gap gets crushed toward zero, every exponent tends to `exp(0) = 1`, and each of the N tokens ends up with probability 1/N. The distribution is uniform, and sampling is a uniform random draw over the whole vocabulary.
 The model still did all its work, and you threw all of it away.
 The output is noise, because a token the model considered absurd is now just as likely as the one it was confident about.

-Neither end is useful on its own, but they bracket the range.
-Everything you actually use lives in between.
+The two ends are not equally useful. `T = 0` is a perfectly good setting that people run every day, because argmax is exactly what you want when there is a single right answer.
+The infinite end is not a setting anyone reaches for, it just marks where the scale stops.
+Everything else lives in between.

 ## What this means for creativity